 – Carry out an internship/research stay abroad, with teams that work on topics related to the respective thesis.

-– Claudia Aguilera (Ph.D.
-Universidad Católica de Chile, Chile): Stellar structure and evolution, Stellar characterization and abundances, Lithium in the universe, Planet-star connection
+– Aguilera, Claudia (Ph.D.
+Universidad Católica de Chile, Chile): Stellar Structure and Evolution, Stellar Characterization and Abundances, Lithium in the Universe, Planet-Star Connection.

 – Barrientos, Felipe (Ph.D.
-University of Toronto, Canadá): Evolution of Galaxies and Clusters of Galaxies; Gravitational Lensing.
+University of Toronto, Canada): Evolution of Galaxies and Clusters of Galaxies; Gravitational Lensing.

 – Catelan, Márcio (Ph.D.
 Universidad de Sao Paulo, Brasil): Stellar Evolution; Globular Clusters; Variable Stars.